-About this Journal
+About This Journal

 The journal’s goal is to facilitate family, worker, supervisor, educator and agency interchange.
-The overall goal is to promote research and evaluation; and disseminate information for best practices that support family centered practice.
+The overall goal is to promote research and evaluation, and to disseminate information for best practices that support family centered practice.
 These services may include: child welfare, mental health, substance abuse, juvenile justice, developmentally challenged, schools, health care, elders, and other social welfare services.
 The journal provides a forum for practitioners, program designers, administrators, researchers and educators to present and critically review programs, policies, practice methods and research findings from a family strengths perspective.
 The journal is intended to positively impact the form and type of services provided with families.